gumpu/dotfiles/README.md

 - Vim
 - Python
 - R
-- C
+- C (gcc)
 - gdb
 - git
 - task
 - ssh
 - screen (and tmux)
+- tig

-This on Arch Linux with i3 as Window Manager.
+This on Ubuntu Linux with i3 as Window Manager.
+Also works under Arch and RaspberryPi.

 ## Disclaimer